 Family Court Support

-A free and confidential service open to all women Funded by the Ministry of the Attorney General
+A free and confidential service open to all women/survivors Funded by the Ministry of the Attorney General

 The Family Court Support Program is intended to provide assistance and support to women/survivors, who have experienced intimate partner (abuse/domestic) violence, and are currently involved in family court proceedings or are preparing to enter the court system.
 You are not alone.
 Family Court Workers are here to support and assist you.

 Family Court Support Workers in Thunder Bay: